 The people who call Haddonfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Haddonfield residents report their race to be White, followed by Asian.
 Important ancestries of people in Haddonfield include German, Italian, English, and Polish.

 The most common language spoken in Haddonfield is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Chinese and Italian.